Still have questions? Leave a comment

 Word count: 800 words

-Prizes: Up to $5,000 (directed to winner’s university for educational expenses)
+Prizes: Up to $5,000 (directed to the winner’s university for educational expenses)

 Entry fee: Free